 Big data has proven to be a similarly remarkable boon to CRE efficiency.
 While it hasn’t rendered traditional evaluative practices obsolete — far from it, in fact — it has empowered every CRE professional to perform the same old tasks in a drastically more efficient and, ultimately, more effective manner.

-An avid entrepreneur, Sarkis has launched and run numerous businesses including an international arbitrage textbook company, a college marketing network and an offshore technology outfit.
-He was most recently an Associate Partner at McKinsey & Company specializing in Financial Services before deciding to return to his entrepreneurial roots.
+Sarkis, an avid entrepreneur, has launched numerous companies, including an international arbitrage textbook company, a college marketing network and an offshore tech company.